konovod/monocypher.cr/README.md

-# monocypher
+# monocypher.cr

-Crystal wrapper for a cryptographic library Monocypher (http://loup-vaillant.fr/projects/monocypher/)
+Crystal wrapper for a cryptographic library Monocypher ([Official site](http://loup-vaillant.fr/projects/monocypher/), [Github page](https://github.com/LoupVaillant/Monocypher))

-Use `gcc -O2 -shared -o libmonocypher.so -fPIC monocypher.c` to generate .so file for linking with this wrapper
+Sources of Monocypher are included in the shard and will be linked statically with application - this is generally not good for a security-related library, but as Monocypher currently isn't distributed through package manager and crystal applications are distributed mostly in source form, i think this is acceptable as temporary solution.

 ## Installation

-Add this to your application's `shard.yml`:
+1. Add this to your application's `shard.yml`:

 ```yaml
 dependencies: